- Do not gesture or pass things with the left hand alone. Use the right hand or both hands together.

 - Hosts immediately offer refreshments to their guests, starting with water and then tea or coffee (boon).
 Receiving and sharing such hospitality is a sign of courtesy and respect.

 - It is considered rude to refuse such refreshments.
-Doing so could be perceived as a direct insult to the host.
+Doing so could be perceived as a insult to the host.

 - Depending on one’s tribal/ background, men and women may socialise together or separately during visits.